In this guide:

 jtest.agent.autoloadMultiuserLibs=true

-• If multiuser mode is enabled and you are using SOAtest, CTP, dotTEST, or Jtest 2024.1 or later, your tests need to inject the following HTTP header:
+• If multiuser mode is enabled and you are using SOAtest, CTP, dotTEST, or Jtest 2024.1 or later, your tests need to inject the following HTTP request header:

 baggage: test-operator-id=<USER>